leihui6/ImageCluster/readme.md

 # ImageCluster

-cluster algorithm for 2d image based on Region Growing algorithm
+Cluster algorithm for 2d image based on Region Growing algorithm

+# Application

+- PinDetection

+# Contribution
+When adding ImageCluster to your project, just use the `./ImageCluster/`.

-# sample
+# Sample

 ![sample](sample/sample.png)